Home

 2. Application Form

 Fill the application forms of the institutions you are applying to.
-Ensure all required documents like academic transcripts, entrance exam scores and id proof are submitted.

-3. Group Discussion/Personal Interview
+3. Group Discussion / Personal Interview

 Shortlisted candidates go through group discussions and personal interviews.
-These stages test your communication skills, leadership potential and fit for the program.

 4. Work Experience (Optional)